HerrNamenlos123/JTAG_Interface/README.md

 The file [FPGA/projects/example_simple/jtag_memory.v](FPGA/projects/example_simple/jtag_memory.v) is the core of everything.
 Please read this file if you are interested in how it works, it is the central place for documentation.

 For now, only one JTAG_Interface can be instanced in one FPGA program.
 (Only the first one is chosen for transaction).
-In the future, it might be possible to use multiple instances and reference them using their ID.
-Let me know if you would be interested in this feature!
+In the future it might be possible to use multiple instances and reference them using their ID, please let me know if you would be interested in this feature!

 ## Developing custom FPGA bistreams 🔨